Compositional Separation of Control Flow and Data Flow: Introduction

 When composition is done algebraically, the resulting computation structures (known as \emph{composites}) exhibit the same characteristics as their constituents \cite{lau_introduction_2017}.
 Algebraic compositionality can be realised by the composition of \emph{control flow} \cite{arellanes_evaluating_2020} or \emph{data flow} \cite{arbab_reo_2004}.
-Control flow defines the order in which individual computation devices are computed, whereas data flow defines how data is passed among them.
-Traditionally, CMCs do not support algebraic composition and they allow the definition of computations in which data follows control.
+Control flow defines the order in which individual computing devices are computed, whereas data flow defines how data is passed among them.
+Traditionally, MHCs do not support algebraic composition and they allow the definition of computations in which data follows control.
 This sort of coupling makes it difficult (i) to (formally) reason about computation order and data production/consumption separately and (ii) to explicitly distinguish between control and data dependencies \cite{message_programming_2013}.
-Consequently, it is hard to (i) verify these dimensions independently \cite{varea_dual_2006,clarke_model_2008}, or (ii) modify/optimise control flow without affecting data flow (or viceversa) \cite{arellanes_decentralized_2023,vanderbauwhede_separation_2007}.
-For these reasons, enabling separation of control flow and data flow within the foundational composition semantics of any constructive model of computation is a crucial desideratum.
+Consequently, it is hard to (1) verify these dimensions independently \cite{varea_dual_2006,clarke_model_2008}, or (2) modify/optimise/transform control flow without affecting data flow (or vice versa) \cite{arellanes_decentralized_2023,vanderbauwhede_separation_2007}.
+As separating control from data addresses (1) for increased reliability and (2) for enhanced maintenance, enabling such a separation within the foundational semantics of any MHC is a crucial desideratum.
+Facilitating this in a compositional manner is far from trivial but it can provide additional benefits such as modularity for reusing high-level computations at scale (i.e., functional scalability \cite{arellanes_evaluating_2020}) and compositional verification towards soundness-by-construction \cite{bordis_correctness-by-construction_2023}.
+For example, we can verify termination compositionally through the analysis of control flow only, i.e., without considering data flow at all.